 The NYU Center for Global Affairs at New York University’s School of Continuing and Professional Studies announces its April 2005 schedule of events and lectures, which includes the “Worldly Conversations” series hosted by the distinguished New York Times columnist Clyde Haberman; the “Politics and Art in Cinema” series; and the “Thursday Brown Bag” lunch series.

-All events are free and open to the public, and unless otherwise noted, take place at the Centers location at the Woolworth Building, 4th Floor, 15 Barclay Street [between Broadway and Church Street].
+All events are free and open to the public, and unless otherwise noted, take place at the Center’s location at the Woolworth Building, 15 Barclay Street [between Broadway and Church Street].
 By subway, take the R or W to City Hall; the 4, 5 or 6 to City Hall/Brooklyn Bridge; the 2 or 3 to Park Place; or the A or C to Chambers Street.
-Space is limited, and reservations are required for most events.
-For more information, the public may call the Center at 212-992-8380 or email firstname.lastname@example.org.
+Reservations are required.
+For more information, the public may call the Center at 212-992-8380.